Octiembre80/DA-electricity-price-forecasting/README.md

 contain additional functions that are used by the primary modules.

 The script `grab_weather_data.py` can be used to obtain the original weather data used in this project.
 Running this script takes about 36 hours.
-Weather data is provided in a more convenient, preprocessed if you want to rerun the code in the modules that rely on this data.
+Weather data is provided in a more convenient, preprocessed format if you want to rerun the code in the modules that rely on this data.
 Please refer to the Datasets section of this readme.

 The file `data_preprocessing.ipynb` contains the code used for preprocessing raw generation and load forecast data.